- Red Hat Enterprise Linux 8

 Live kernel patches will be made available for selected Important and Critical CVEs.

 Live Patches for CVEs that occur between minor kernel releases are available with standard subscriptions.
-Customers who purchase Extended Update Support will be able to use live patching for a full year after a particular kernel release.
+Customers who purchase Extended Update Support will be able to use live patching for the entire EUS support window: 2 years for EUS subscriptions and 4 years for Update Services for SAP Solutions Add-on.
+However, each individual kernel is only supported for one year and therefore customers will need to upgrade the kernel and reboot at least once per year.

 No support for Red Hat Enterprise Linux 5 and Red Hat Enterprise Linux 6.